brandoncurtis/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .bash}

-If she presses tab again,
+If she presses *TAB* again,
 Bash will add `2012-07-03/` to the command,
 since it's the only possible completion.
-Pressing `TAB` again does nothing,
+Pressing *TAB* again does nothing,
 since there are 19 possibilities;
-pressing `TAB` twice brings up a list of all the files,
+pressing *TAB* twice brings up a list of all the files,
 and so on.
 This is called **tab completion**,
 and we will see it in many other tools as we go on.